elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-benefits-of-joining-a-university-research-community.md

 url: /learn/education-studies/questions/what-are-the-benefits-of-joining-a-university-research-community
 score: -1.0
 related_article1:
-    id: 164103
+    id: 164095
-    title: What are some effective techniques for managing time during exams?
+    title: >-
+        What strategies can be used to evaluate arguments critically?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-techniques-for-managing-time-during-exams
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-evaluate-arguments-critically
 related_article2:
-    id: 164112
+    id: 164110
-    title: What are the stages of degree progression, and what are the research requirements for each?
+    title: >-
+        What skills are essential for adapting to new technologies in lifelong learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-stages-of-degree-progression-and-what-are-the-research-requirements-for-each
+    url: /learn/education-studies/questions/what-skills-are-essential-for-adapting-to-new-technologies-in-lifelong-learning
 related_article3:
-    id: 164109
+    id: 164101
-    title: Why is lifelong learning important in today's rapidly changing world?
+    title: >-
+        What are the different types of plagiarism, and what are their consequences?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-lifelong-learning-important-in-todays-rapidly-changing-world
+    url: /learn/education-studies/questions/what-are-the-different-types-of-plagiarism-and-what-are-their-consequences
 related_article4:
-    id: 164107
+    id: 164112
-    title: What are the key components of effective verbal communication in public speaking?
+    title: >-
+        What are the stages of degree progression, and what are the research requirements for each?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-verbal-communication-in-public-speaking
+    url: /learn/education-studies/questions/what-are-the-stages-of-degree-progression-and-what-are-the-research-requirements-for-each
 related_article5:
-    id: 164088
+    id: 164108
-    title: How can a proper timetable improve daily productivity?
+    title: >-
+        How does email etiquette impact professional written communication?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-a-proper-timetable-improve-daily-productivity
+    url: /learn/education-studies/questions/how-does-email-etiquette-impact-professional-written-communication
 ---

 &nbsp;